Parsing EPCIS XML with Python lxml Efficiently

 yield batch

 This generator-based approach processes events in configurable batches, preventing downstream database connection pool exhaustion while maintaining strict memory boundaries.
-The finally block containing elem.clear() and parent pruning is essential; without it, lxml retains references to parsed nodes, causing memory leaks that scale linearly with document size.
+The finally block’s elem.clear() and sibling pruning are essential; without them, lxml retains references to parsed nodes, causing memory leaks that scale linearly with document size.

 Compliance-Driven Validation and Exception Routing